javiexpo/mws-restaurant-stage-1/README.md

 # Mobile Web Specialist Certification Course
 ---
-#### _Three Stage Course Material Project - Restaurant Reviews_
+## _Restaurant Reviews_

-## Project Overview: Stage 1
+### Project Overview:

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.
+The **Restaurant Reviews** project, is a mobile-ready web application, that allow the user look for a restaurant nearby; you can filter restaurants by Neighborhoods and Cuisines and also locate the restaurants in a google maps.

+After you find your choice, you can navigate to the details of a restaurant, where you can find more information like Opening hours, ratings and reviews.

 ### Specification

-You have been provided the code for a restaurant reviews website.
-The code has a lot of issues.
-It’s barely usable on a desktop browser, much less a mobile device.
-It also doesn’t include any standard accessibility features, and it doesn’t work offline at all.
-Your job is to update the code to resolve these issues while still maintaining the included functionality.

-### What do I do from here?

-1. In this folder, start up a simple HTTP server to serve up the site files on your local computer.
-Python has some simple tools to do this, and you don't even need to know Python.
-For most people, it's already installed on your computer.

-In a terminal, check the version of Python you have: `python -V`.
-If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
-For Python 3.x, you can use `python3 -m http.server 8000`.
-If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.

-2. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.
-3. Explore the provided code, and make start making a plan to implement the required features in three areas: responsive design, accessibility and offline use.
-4. Write code to implement the updates to get this site on its way to being a mobile-ready website.

-### Note about ES6
+This mobile-ready web application implement the following features:

+* **Resposive Design** so it works and the look & feel is nice in all kind of devices.
+* **Service Worker** and **Cache API** in order to provde offline capabilities for the pages that the user had visited
+* Implement a **focus** strategy to provide easy navigation for no mouse user.
+* **ARIA** and **Sematics** specification in order to provdide the correct information for tools like ChromeVox and help people with some disabilities.
-Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
-As much as possible, try to maintain use of ES6 in any additional JavaScript you write.
+* Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.

-### Notes for My Reviewer
+### Technical Notes

+* You can serve this mobile-ready web app using the SimpleHTTPServer module from pyhton with the following command:`python -m SimpleHTTPServer 8000`.
-I use grunt to serve diferent images sizes in relation with the viewport width, so before you run the start the `python -m SimpleHTTPServer 8000` comand you will need to run `grunt` command in order to create the `img/` directory with the different images files.
+* I use grunt to serve diferent images sizes in relation with the viewport width.
+The command task is defined in the Grintfile.js and can be executed the command `grunt`.
+This command execute the defaul task that include the following sequences of task:
+>> 1. `grunt clean`: delete the `img/` directory and all the files inside of it.
+>> 2. `grunt mkdir`: create a directory called `img/` at the root directory of the of this project.
+>> 3. `grunt copy`: copy the original image files from `images/` directory to the new one created directory `img/`.
+>> 4. `grunt responsive_images`: procees all the images into a specific size and compresion level using ImageMagik.